naveenlalam/naveenlalam.github.io/README.md

 ## Welcome to GitHub Pages

-## This is Naveen, a student of M.S.
+## This is Naveen, I am a student of M.S.
 Applied Computer Science in Grand Valley State University

 ## Interests - Travel is my passion, I visited six countries in Asia Pacific region.Europe is next in travel list.

-## Experience - Worked as a Software Engineer in Franklin Templeton Investments an Investment Management Company.I have skills in J2EE technolgies, Azure Cloud and Web Technologies.
+## Experience - Worked as a Software Engineer and have skills in J2EE technolgies, Azure Cloud and Web Technologies.

 [meme](http://www.quickmeme.com/meme/3ozepj)